-Therefore, whether a change is slow or fast it can be understood only by comparing the changs.
+Therefore, whether a change is slow or fast is relative.

 Similarly, the comparison of above two changes explains that change of seasons takes place naturally, but to change milk into curd we need to add some curd to the warm milk and keep it in such a way that it is not shaken and remains warm.
 Thus we need some initiation and intervention from human beings to bring a change in the milk.